JTJosh/Spiral/README.md

-# Phoenix, a bot created by JTJosh
+# Spiral, a bot created by JTJosh